kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-27-georgia-portugal-georgia-upsets-portugals-second-team-2-0.md

 tweet: "A heavily rotated Portugal squad set their mind on resting for the round of 16, and a defensively solid, quick-to-counter Georgia took advantage of their opponent’s relaxed frame of mind to advance out of the group stage. @BetweenThePosts"
 ---

-A heavily rotated Portugal squad set their mind on resting for the round of 16, and a defensively solid, quick-to-counter Georgia took advantage of their opponent’s relaxed frame of mind to advance out of the group stage.
+A heavily rotated Portugal setup to rest for the round of 16, and a defensively solid, quick-to-counter Georgia took advantage of their opponent’s relaxed frame of mind to advance out of the group stage.

 <!---more--->